Year 0 - Foundation Year

-Citizenship and Protest
+Citizenship and Protest (optional)

 This module will provide you with an informed understanding of the active practice of citizenship in contemporary Britain, building on relevant concepts and theories.
 Additionally, it will explore how empowered citizenship relates to structural disadvantage and individual and collective agency.
 This module also forms part of a ‘citizenship pathway’ in the degree, which is relevant to a future career in teaching.

 Crime and Deviance (optional - not available to students combining with Applied Criminology)

 This module takes a reflective and critical approach to key perspectives, theories and issues in the field of criminology and social order.
 It also considers how key axes of inequality such as race and ethnicity, gender and age intersect with crime.

 Medicine, Health and Society (optional)

 The sociology of medicine is the largest sub-discipline within sociology.
 This module focuses on two main themes: the history, power and dominance of biomedical knowledge and practice and how this may be interrogated sociologically; and the relationship between social inequalities and health inequalities.